 New medical school network for regional and rural NSW underway

-Federal Minister for Rural Health, Senator Bridget McKenzie, and Federal MP for Calare, Mr Andrew Gee, today met with senior representatives of Charles Sturt University and Western Sydney University to discuss the new Joint Medical Program, which includes a significant node at Charles Sturt University’s campus in Orange, New South Wales.
+Federal Minister for Rural Health, Senator Bridget McKenzie, and Federal MP for Calare, Mr Andrew Gee, today met with senior representatives of Charles Sturt University and Western Sydney University to discuss the new joint program in medicine, which includes a significant node at Charles Sturt University’s campus in Orange, New South Wales.

 14 May 2018